 It’s a fab idea to keep a diary or at least a mental note of everything you use.
 Snap a picture of the ingredients lists and whenever your skin reacts to something, you can use those lists as a cross-off to see what should go in your ‘no my skin hates this’ column.

 Tell me, what are your go-to sensitive skin friendly products?
-Have you tried any of these?
+Have you tried any of these less than 10 ingredients sensitive skincare solutions?
+Are you about to?